Journey's End: Scene 1

+Wednesday, 20 March 1918: afternoon.
 There is confirmation that the raid is still going ahead.
 The Colonel states that a German soldier needs to be captured so that intelligence can be extracted from him.
-Osborne admits to Stanhope that he knows he's probably not coming back, and asks Stanhope to look after his most cherished possessions and send them to his wife if he does not return after the raid.
+Osborne admits to Stanhope that he knows he is probably not coming back, and asks Stanhope to look after his most cherished possessions and send them to his wife if he does not return after the raid.
 In the minutes before going over the top, Raleigh and Osborne talk about home – the New Forest and the town of Lyndhurst – to pass the time.
 Smoke-bombs are fired, the soldiers move towards the German trench, and a young German soldier is captured.
 However, Stanhope finds out that Osborne has been killed although Raleigh has survived.

 Stanhope sarcastically states, "How awfully nice – if the Brigadier's pleased", when the Colonel's first concern is whether information has been gathered, not whether all the soldiers have returned safely.
 Six of ten other ranks have been killed.

 Scene 2

+Wednesday, 20 March 1918: night.
 Trotter, Stanhope, and Hibbert drink and talk about women.
 They all appear to be enjoying themselves until Hibbert is annoyed when Stanhope tells him to go to bed, and he tells Stanhope to go to bed instead, then Stanhope suddenly becomes angry and begins to shout at Hibbert, and tells him to clear off and get out.

 Stanhope also becomes angry at Raleigh, who did not eat with the officers that night but preferred to eat with his men.
-Stanhope is offended by this, and Raleigh eventually admits that he feels he cannot eat while he thinks that Osborne is dead, and his body is in No Man's Land.
+Stanhope is offended by this, and Raleigh eventually admits that he feels he cannot eat while he thinks that Osborne is dead, and his body is in no man's land.
 Stanhope is angry because Raleigh had seemed to imply that Stanhope did not care about Osborne's death because Stanhope was eating and drinking.
 Stanhope yells at Raleigh that he drinks to cope with the fact that Osborne died, to forget.
 Stanhope asks to be left alone and angrily tells Raleigh to leave.